 You still should be doing some form of work on the days that your shoulders and chest are recovering.
-It could be your arms, your legs, your back, even cardio.
+It could be working those stubborn triceps, training your legs, your back, or even some cardio.
 So?
 What should you train after chest days?
 That’s what we’re getting into next.

 Is There a Best Muscle Group to Work After Chest Day? if So, What Is It?